40843245/markdown-tutorial/Obsidian/simple guide.md

 2. Under `CSS snippets`, click `Reload` button to refresh it.
 3. Under `CSS snippets`, toggle on the css snippet that you want to apply.

+For demo, see my YT video [Apply css snippets in Obsidian](https://youtu.be/xzkSn0wQ1Pk)

 ### Unapply a customized style
 1. Select `settings`->`Appearance`.
 2. Under `CSS snippets`, toggle off the css snippet that you want to apply.